 We have selected America's leading grower for berry plants to furnish our berry loving Greenwood Nursery customers.
-These plants grow in the northern climates for cold hardiness yet produce abundant fruits as far south as planting zone 9.
+Apache plants grow in the northern climates for cold hardiness yet produce abundant fruits as far south as planting zone 9.

 Apache Blackberry Thornless Patent #11865